IRS & State Payment Plans: Tax Repayment Options for Taxes Owed

 When you are unable to pay your income taxes you have several payment plan options available for paying back the back taxes owed.
 Below is a list of some of the most common payment plans.

 An installment agreement (IRS payment plan) is the most commonly attained payment plan for paying back IRS and state taxes.
 This is also the easiest type of plan to attain from the IRS.
-With an installment agreement, you will make an arrangement with the IRS to make monthly payments that pay off the entire amount of taxes owed during a period of 3-5 years.
+With an installment agreement, you will make an arrangement with the IRS to make monthly payments that pay off the entire amount of taxes owed during a period of up to 72 months or before the CSEDs (whichever comes first).

 Requesting a partial payment installment agreement allows you to pay off the tax amount owed with monthly payments just like the regular installment agreement but the payments do not pay the entire amount of back taxes owed.
 This method is one of the few ways to settle IRS back taxes for less than is actually owed and it is typically easier and less time consuming than filing for an offer in compromise.